 1. Mercury Marine

-Mercury Marine has one of the largest selections when it comes to the varying lines of marine motors they offer.
+Mercury Marine has one of the largest selections of Mercury outboard motors for sale when it comes to the varying lines of marine motors they offer.
 We’ll start with the Verado line that is known for being designed to use the engine’s cooling system to cool the supercharger.

 This means less effort to compress air which results in better efficiency and durability.
 They have also made them lighter making them more competitive in the market.